-We’re a family of five who decided in late 2013, to move from Stockholm, Sweden (where we lived for about 15 years) to Aragon, Spain, to an area called “Matarraña”, just outside Catalonia.
-We’re regenerative homesteaders — trying to realise a sustainable, offing-the-grid, tranquil-in-nature life.
+As a family, we decided in late 2013, to move from Stockholm, Sweden (where we lived for about 15 years) to Aragon, Spain, to an area called “Matarraña”, just outside Catalonia.
+We look at ourselves as regenerative homesteaders — trying to realise a sustainable, offing-the-grid, tranquil-in-nature life.

-We have three lovely, friendly dogs; three lurking, playful cats; white and brown rabbits (who often have adorable baby bunnies to cuddle); two roosters and their respective flocks of hens, who provide us with our daily intake of fresh eggs.
+We have two lovely, friendly dogs; three lurking, playful cats; white and brown rabbits (who often have adorable baby bunnies to cuddle); a rooster and his flock of hens, who provide us with our daily intake of fresh eggs.
 More animals will most likely join our farm in the near future.

 Our farmhouse is about seven kilometres (approximately a 15-minutes drive) up a winding mountain road from a small village called Valderrobres.
 If you’d like some exercise, the walk up to us from Valderrobres will take you about 1 ½ hours, leading you through pristine forest, as well as our Aragonese olive and almond orchards.

 In caring for our land and gardens, we employ a combined permaculture and biodynamic gardening model, which facilitates our passion and desire to rebuild the soil and work in harmony with nature to essentially produce food for ourselves, as well as limit any damage to the earth.